segmentio/segment-docs/src/privacy/configure-consent-management.md

 ---
 title: Configure Consent Management
-hidden: true
 related:
   - "/privacy/consent-management/"
   - "/privacy/consent-in-segment-connections/"
   - "/privacy/consent-in-unify/"
-redirect_from: "/privacy/configure-consent-management/"
 ---
-> info "Consent Management is in private beta"
+> info "Consent Management is in public beta"
 > This means that Consent Management features are in active development, and some functionality may change before it becomes generally available.
 [Contact Segment](https://segment.com/help/contact/){:target="_blank"} with any feedback or questions.

 After setting up your consent management platform (CMP), you can enforce the consent collected from your users by adding the [consent object](/docs/privacy/consent-in-segment-connections/#consent-object) to your events.